 - 6.3.1.
-Only reservists in certain training categories (see Table 2.1. and Table 2.2.) are authorized to perform Active Duty for Operational Support. - 6.3.1.1.
-FY requirements (see Table 1.1.) will be performed, scheduled, substituted, or waived prior to a reservist performing Active Duty for Operational Support for less than an entire FY.
-(T-2) On each Active Duty for Operational Support order request, the requester will place the statement "All FY participation requirements have been performed, scheduled, substituted, or waived.
-I understand all leave actions must be processed in accordance with AFI 36-3003 and an Active Duty for Operational Support order will not be extended beyond the original termination date for leave purposes."
+Only reservists in certain training categories (see Table 2.1 and Table 2.2) are authorized to perform ADOS. - 6.3.1.1.
+FY requirements (see Table 1.1) will be performed, scheduled, substituted, or waived by a unit prior to a reservist performing ADOS for less than an entire FY.
+(T-2) On each ADOS order request, the requester will place the statement "All FY participation requirements have been performed, scheduled, substituted, or waived.
+I understand all leave actions must be processed in accordance with DAFI 36-3003 and an ADOS order will not be extended beyond the original termination date for leave purposes."
 (T-2) - 6.3.1.2.
 Pregnancy and the Military Parental Leave Program (MPLP).
-The MPLP consists of the following forms of non-chargeable leave following a qualifying birth event or adoption for covered service members: Maternity Convalescent Leave, Primary Caregiver Leave, and Secondary Caregiver Leave.
-(T-2) A pregnant reservist in an Active Duty for Operational Support status has the responsibility to immediately notify her supporting medical unit, immediate supervisor, and applicable (i.e., permanent, supported)

-commander(s) and/or director(s) of pregnancy.
-Reservists determined to be pregnant while in an Active Duty for Operational Support status can request curtailment of the order through the supported unit commander or director.
-Reservists determined to be pregnant shall ordinarily be permitted to continue serving in an Active Duty for Operational Support status as long as there is a valid requirement and the reservist's AF Form 469 does not prohibit the reservist from performing the particular Active Duty for Operational Support duty required.
-Active Duty for Operational Support orders will not be extended beyond the original termination date for pregnancy or any leave purposes; however, Active Duty for Operational Support orders may be extended if there is a valid requirement, if funding is available, and with applicable (i.e., permanent, supported) commander(s) and/or director(s) approval.
+The MPLP grants AFR service members, who have been on active duty orders for more than 12 consecutive months, up to 12 weeks of non-chargeable leave following the birth, placement of a minor child for adoption (if adopted, only one 12-week period), or placement of a minor child with the member for long-term foster care.
+Reservists with a confirmed pregnancy while in an ADOS status can request curtailment of the order through the supported unit commander or director.
+Reservists with a confirmed pregnancy can continue serving in an ADOS status as long as there is a valid requirement and the reservist's AF Form 469 does not prohibit the reservist from performing the particular ADOS duty required.
+ADOS orders will not be extended beyond the original termination date for pregnancy or any leave purposes; however, ADOS orders may be extended if there is a valid requirement, if funding is available, and with applicable (i.e., permanent, supported) commander(s) and/or director(s) approval.
 (T-2)